splunk/public-o11y-docs/apm/apm-spans-traces/service-view.rst

 Select the :guilabel:`Errors` tab to visualize errors for your service.
 Select a specific error type to view available traces for that error, and troubleshoot by viewing details such as the ``exception.message`` or ``exception.stacktrace``.

+You can activate or deactivate these metrics by going to the :guilabel:`Sources of Errors MetricSets` section on the :guilabel:`APM MetricSets` page.

 View endpoints for your service
 =================================